deconf/search-engine-insights/readme.txt

 3. Search Console stats about your Pages on WordPress dashboard
 4. Keywords statistics and performance reports retrieved from Google Search Console
 5. Site verification using the Search Console metatag

-== License ==

-Search Engine Insights it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Upgrade Notice ==